 Reported landings of velvet belly lanternshark Etmopterus spinax are presented in Table 5.5 until 2004.
 Revised landing data provided to WGEF from 2005 onwards indicates that landings assigned to E. spinax should be considered as Etmopterus spp.
 Those figures are provided in tables 5.6 and 5.7.
 Six countries have reported landings of Etmopterus spp.: Denmark, Norway, UK, France, Spain and Portugal.
 Until 2001, the greatest landings were from Denmark.
-Norway reported 171 tonnes in 2020, the highest value reported of Etmopterus spp.
+In 2021, Norway and U.K. reported E. spinax landings of 117 and 0.5 tonnes, respectively.